/ Oronoko charter Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a permanent disability, you may be entitled to ongoing financial support under Michigan law.
-These entitlements are designed to make up for the permanent consequences of your injury on your capacity to earn a living.
+If your on-the-job injury causes a permanent disability, you may be entitled to ongoing financial support under Michigan law.
+These entitlements are intended to make up for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: